Temporary Protected Status Designated Country: Syria

 Go to the TPS webpage for information about registering.

 Where to File

-Send your TPS package to the appropriate address in the table below:
+If you are filing a paper application for a replacement EAD for already granted TPS or for re-registration of TPS, send your TPS package to the appropriate address in the table below:

-Attn: Syria TPS
+Attn: TPS Syria

 Automatic Employment Authorization Document (EAD) Extension

-- Your TPS-related EAD with a Sept.
-30, 2016, expiration date; and
+- Your TPS-related EAD with a March 31, 2021, expiration date; and

 - A copy of the Federal Register notice announcing the automatic extension.

 Your employer may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
 Go to the Documentation Employers May Accept and Temporary Protected Status Beneficiaries May Present as Evidence of Employment Eligibility page for more information.

 If we approve your TPS re-registration application and you paid the fee for a new EAD (or if we approved your fee waiver request), we will issue you a new EAD with the expiration date of Sept.
 30, 2022.